 The Qatari Machboos will look similar to a Biriyani.
 It is a deliciously spiced rice dish that can be cooked with practically any type of meat you might like, to name a few: chicken, lamb, goat, beef, camel, shrimp and fish.
 This is one of the most popular dishes in any Qatari home.

-Finishing touches includes sprinkling rose water and lemon juice over it, which guarantees amazing aroma.
+Finishing touches include sprinkling rose water and lemon juice over it, which guarantees amazing aroma.
 The “pang of flavor” will leave you wanting more (which may explain the large portions it comes in).

-Balaleet is a dish known to be eaten for breakfast in Qatar, but is occasionally served as a desert course.
+Balaleet is a dish known to be eaten for breakfast in Qatar but is occasionally served as a dessert course.
 It is a dish that can be eaten cold or hot, depending on your preference.
-The array of flavours that come with this Indian inspired dish is often very appreciated by people trying it for the first time – it isn’t just sweet and savoury, but can also be crunchy due to the nuts.
-Often you’d also eat it with a side of omelette.
+The array of flavors that come with this Indian inspired dish is often very appreciated by people trying it for the first time – it isn’t just sweet and savory, but can also be crunchy due to the nuts.
+Often you’d also eat it with a side of the omelette.